-Authors' address: Sebastian van de Hoef, shvdh@kth.se; Jonas Mårtensson, jonas1@kth.se; Dimos V. Dimarogonas, dimos@kth.se; Karl Henrik Johansson, kallej@kth.se, KTH Royal Institute of Technology, Osquldas väg 10, Stockholm, 100 44, Sweden.
+Authors' address: S. van de Hoef, J. Mårtensson, D. V. Dimarogonas, and K. H. Johansson, KTH Royal Institute of Technology, Malvinas väg 10, Stockholm, 100 44, Sweden; emails: {shvdh, jonas1, dimos, kallej}@kth.se.

 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
 Copyrights for components of this work owned by others than the author(s) must be honored.
 Abstracting with credit is permitted.
 To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
 Request permissions from permissions@acm.org.